 A mammogram is done by a radiology/mammogram technologist.
 You will need to:

 If you are concerned about an area of your breast, show the technologist so that the area can be noted.
-You usually stand during a mammogram; sometimes you may also be asked to sit or lie down, depending upon the type of X-ray equipment used.
+You usually stand during a breast cancer screening; sometimes you may also be asked to sit or lie down, depending upon the type of X-ray equipment used.

 One at a time, your breasts will be positioned on a flat plate that will acquire the image.
 Another plate compresses your breast tissue.
 Very firm compression is needed to obtain high-quality pictures.

 You may be asked to lift your arm or use your hand to hold your other breast out of the way.